 As well as protecting Moisture Surge’s current consumers, Hearst were set the task of driving awareness of the new product and expanding the audience/consumer base by recruiting a new audience.

-The identified audience were women synonymous with looking after their health to benefit their appearance.
+The identified audience were women tuned into looking after their health to benefit their appearance.
 The target had to determine how Clinique could talk to women when they are most susceptible to hydration messaging, to drive impactful awareness of their new moisturiser offering.

 Clinique partnered with Women’s Health to tap into the pre/post-exercise moment to communicate how much water skin loses during exercise.

-The Women’s Health team utilised multiple platforms and ran a cross media campaign that included:
+The Women’s Health team used multiple platforms and ran a cross-media campaign that included:

 - An advertorial within the same issue to educate readers on the product and the importance of staying hydrated

-- The magazine was distributed across gyms to ensure we reached our target audience in all 3 keys moments
+- The magazine was distributed across gyms to ensure they reached their target audience in all three keys moments

-- A takeover of the fitness channel along with ROS display activity across desktop, tablet and mobile
+- A takeover of the fitness channel along with Run of Site display activity across desktop, tablet and mobile

 The partnership was supported with other media channels which integrated well into the Women’s Health Partnership:

-- OOH activity such as bus wraps and D6’s that were tactically located in places such as gyms (the same gyms Women’s Health was distributed in)
+- OOH activity such as bus wraps and D6 full motion screens that were tactically located in places such as gyms (the same gyms Women’s Health was distributed in)

-- Bottles of Clinique branded water were handed out on 2 of the hottest Fridays in June at key underground stations in London.
+- Bottles of Clinique branded water were handed out on two of the hottest Fridays in June at key underground stations in London

 The Women’s Health partnership exceeded Hearst’s display benchmarks:

-- viewed by over 20k people vs a target of 18k; average dwell time of 2:57 vs site averages of 1:30
+- viewed by more than 20k people vs a target of 18k; average dwell time of 2:57 vs site averages of 1:30

 ‘Moisture Surge’ search terms were increased throughout the campaign period:

-- Over 20k units of Moisture Surge Hydrating Supercharge concentrate were sold throughout the campaign period which was +285.8% units to plan, indicating awareness of the new product has been shaped.
+- More than 20k units of Moisture Surge Hydrating Supercharge concentrate were sold throughout the campaign period which was +285.8% units to plan, indicating awareness of the new product had been shaped

-- Online sales were at 469 units throughout the campaign period, with all online reviews were given 5 stars & 100% recommended, showing Clinique are now seen as a trusted skincare brand.
+- Online sales were at 469 units throughout the campaign period, with all online reviews given five stars and 100% recommended, showing Clinique are now seen as a trusted skincare brand